cjshawMIT/edx-documentation/en_us/shared/students/SFD_dashboard_profile.rst

 The site saves your changes automatically.

-.. note:: If you change your profile type from **Full Profile** to **Limited Profile**, your location, language, and descriptive paragraph are no longer visible on your profile page.
+.. note:: If you change your profile type from **Full Profile** to **Limited Profile**, your full name, location, language, and descriptive paragraph are no longer visible on your profile page.
 However, this information is saved, and becomes visible again to other learners and course teams if you change your profile back to **Full Profile**.

 .. _Add Profile Links to Social Media Accounts: